dnelson86/ArepoVTK/README.md

 ### Installation

 First, make sure you have a recent C++ compiler (gcc or intel).
-On a standard cluster, load a set of required modules by executing `module load gcc gsl fftw-serial hdf5-serial impi`.
+On a standard cluster, load a set of required modules by executing e.g. `module load intel gsl fftw hdf5-serial impi`.
 If you are on a laptop or otherwise don't have the `module` command available, you must install these libraries (consult the [AREPO user documentation](https://gitlab.mpcdf.mpg.de/vrs/arepo/wikis/userguide/Getting%20started) for more details).

 Next, download the ArepoVTK source as well as the public AREPO source: